 This at first seems incongruous, as it invariably results in abortion.
 But evolution knew what it was doing.
 In dire circumstances, pregnancy greatly complicates survival chances, so emphasis reverts to keeping the mother alive, to be a mother later in better times.

-Perfected by Lack
+Perfected By Lack

 All mammals are especially perfected to deal with lack of energy, the foremost nutrient, after water.
 Whether talking of protein, fat or carbohydrate, there is a way to convert it to energy.
 Some amino acids (protein building blocks) are so quick to convert to energy that they are called glucogenic amino acids.

-Ruined by Excess
+Ruined By Excess

 However, mammals, including pets and people, have no ability to deal with constant, excess starch and sugar.
 There is a logical explanation.

 As four billion years of evolution adapted all creatures to their surroundings, constant high levels of starch and sugar were never encountered.
 If you analyze anything that might constitute food or nourishment, anywhere in the world, it will be low in starch and sugar.
 The average starch and sugar content of meat, fish, eggs, insects, plants, fruits, berries, and vegetables is about 4%.
 Of course, honey and berries are high in sugar.
-But honey was rarely encountered, and berries are mostly water.
+But honey was rarely found, and berries are mostly water.
 Eating berries to satiety actually does not overload metabolism, and even if it does, the berries don’t last but a few days in a primordial setting.

 Contrast this 4% starch-sugar content of the primordial world with the average starch-sugar content of dry, expanded pet food, the type bought in the grocery store.